niteshctrl/car-price/README.md

 ## Model Exploration

+Models tried were:
+1. Linear Regression : R-squared = -1.22
+2. SVM Regressor : R-squared = 0.6150
+3. Random Forest : R-squared = 0.8665
+4. Gradient Boosted Decision Trees : R-squared = 0.6892

+## Conclusion

 > * The best output came from **Random Forest** with a R-squared value of **0.8665**.
 > * I used RandomizedSearch for Hyperpaprameter tuning with default 5-fold CV technique.
 The best parameters came out to be n_estimators = 700 and criterion='mae'.

-* Other models tried were:
-1. Linear Regression : R-squared = -1.22
-2. SVM Regressor : R-squared = 0.6150
-3. Gradient Boosted Decision Trees : R-squared = 0.6892